saanvikrishan/Student-Database-Management-System/README.md

-# Student-Database-Management-System
+# Student Database Management System
 This was my grade 12 final project.
-I created a student management system to enroll students, keep track of grades, modify information, sort them and more all with a basic menu system and password protection.
+I created a student management system using CSV files to enroll students, keep track of grades, modify information, sort them and more all with a basic menu system and password protection.
+This system reads from files, writes on them, overwrites when user chooses to modify informations, lets them create a new user id, deletes students and save their aggregates in a file.